imAryanL/Timetabled/README.md

-# 🗼 Lab 1: Timetabled — Paris Week Planner
+# 🗼 Timetabled — Paris Week Planner

 A simple, responsive weekly calendar that visualizes a one-week itinerary in Paris for Alina.
 Built with React and styled as a clean grid with one-hour blocks, color‑coded events, and locations.